MicrosoftDocs/fabric-docs/docs/data-science/sempy-pbi-connector.md

 ### Support your findings with visualizations

-SemPy provides many out of the box visuals to showcase and share your insights – the following code will take a look at a regression plot.
+SemPy provides many out of the box visuals to showcase and share your insights; the following code will take a look at a regression plot.

 `sdf.plot.regression(target_column='name of column')sdf.plot.regression(target_column='name of column')`